yarnpkg/rfcs/accepted/0000-workspaces-link-phase-3.md

 ## Unresolved questions

-* Is there still an issue with Node resolving real paths in symlinked folders (https://github.com/nodejs/node/issues/3402)?
-I think if all node_modules are installed in the Workspace root which is a parent to all workspaces and there are no relative (via ../../...) requires between workspaces everything should be working fine.
+* Is there an issue with Node resolving real paths in symlinked folders (https://github.com/nodejs/node/issues/3402) with this solution?
-* Should the symlinks be created in Workspace root node_modules instead of referring Workspaces?
-* Any special treatment for scoped packages?
+If workspaces don't make relative requires outside of their root (e.g. a file in a sibling folder to the one with workspace's package.json), all requires should resolve the same way.
 * Does it need to work for other type of packages: git, file, etc?
 * As described in Workspace phase 1 RFC (https://github.com/yarnpkg/rfcs/pull/60) there is only one lockfile per workspace.
-Should we have workspaces that are referred from other workspaces referred in the root lockfile?
+Does yarn.lock need to reference that `jest-matcher-utils@^20.0.0` is resolved as a link to a folder?
+* Combining multiple workspaces is out of scope of this document.